Skmnk/AccuKnox-task/README.md

 [click me to download the zip file of the project](https://drive.google.com/file/d/1rli-Ooi2E-zHVX5rKIWN_n3tIe62r953/view?usp=sharing)

-And continue the step 2
+And continue from step 2

 ## Installation